Topology and Dynamics of the Contracting Boundary of Cocompact CAT(0) Spaces: The topological dynamics of the action on the boundary

 \end{lemma}

 \begin{proof}

 For the sake of simplicity we can assume that the base point $x$ is on a geodesic from $\gamma^-$ to $\gamma^+$.
-We will denote the geodesic $[x,g_i^{-1}x]$ by $c_i(t)$, since the $g_i^{-1}x$ converge to $\gamma^-$ there is a $D$ such that $c_i(t)$ is within $D$ of $\gamma^-$.
-Without loss of generality we may assume that $D$ is large enough to also bound the distance from $g_ix$ to $\gamma^+$.
-Lemma \ref{lemma:closetocontracting} then tells us that all the $c_i(t)$ are $B$-contracting for some constant $B$ because the geodesic from $\gamma^+$ to $\gamma^-$ is contracting.
+Through an abuse of notation we will conflate the representatives of $\gamma^-$ and $\gamma^+$ starting at $x$ with the elements $\gamma^-$ and $\gamma^+$.
+Let us denote the geodesic $[x,g_i^{-1}x]$ by $c_i$.
+Let $a$ denote the parametrized geodesic from $x$ to $\alpha$ and $b_i$ be the geodesic from $g_i^{-1}x$ to $\alpha$.
+For the following argument refer to Figure~\ref{fig:boundingpi}.